AI Transport conventions

 }

 }Each transport and codec tier is limited to 32 string keys.
-Keys must be at most 64 bytes and match [a-z0-9-]+; values must be at most 256 bytes.
+Keys must be at most 64 bytes.
+Transport keys match [a-z0-9-]+; codec keys match [A-Za-z0-9_-]+ for Ably/Vercel codec fields.
+Transport values and ordinary codec values must be at most 256 bytes; extras.ai.codec.providerMetadata may be up to 8 KiB because Vercel provider metadata is JSON-serialized there.
 Transport keys are validated against the wire protocol registry.
 Codec keys are opaque but still bounded.
-Any *-client-id transport value on WebSocket publishes must match the verified signed-in client identity; trusted HTTP publishes are exempt.
+Ably-native regenerate publishes use extras.ai.transport.msg-regenerate as the codec-message-id of the assistant message being regenerated.
+Any *-client-id transport value on an untrusted WebSocket publish must match the verified signed-in client identity.
+Trusted app-key publishes may preserve empty run-client-id and step-client-id values as unknown-owner sentinels; derived identities treat those empty values as absent.

 Existing idempotency_key behavior is unchanged.
 AI SDKs may additionally send message_id on HTTP publish for idempotent creates, and mutation requests may send op_id for no-op replay of append/update/delete operations.
 V2 publish and mutation acknowledgements expose message_serial, history_serial, delivery_serial, and version_serial when those serials are assigned.